MicrosoftDocs/bot-docs/articles/bot-service-debug-bot.md

 Before you can debug your JavaScript bot, you must complete these tasks.

-- Download the source code for your bot (from Azure), as described in [Download bot source code](bot-service-build-download-source-code.md?#download-bot-source-code).
+- Download the source code for your bot (from Azure), as described in [download bot source code](bot-service-build-download-source-code.md).
 - Download and install the [Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator/releases).
 - Download and install a code editor such as <a href="https://code.visualstudio.com" target="_blank">Visual Studio Code</a>.